 In this article...

-This article will give you an overview of Illinois divorce law and inform you of new Illinois divorce laws which take effect on January 1st, 2022.
+This article will give you an overview of Illinois divorce law and inform you of any new Illinois divorce laws for 2023, as well as divorce laws that took effect on January 1st, 2022.

-This article will give you an overview of Illinois divorce law and inform you of new Illinois divorce laws which take effect on January 1st, 2022.
+This article will give you an overview of Illinois divorce law and inform you of any new Illinois divorce laws for 2023, as well as divorce laws that took effect on January 1st, 2022.
 The new Illinois laws allow for a party during a divorce proceeding to relocate if it is in the child's best interest.
 New Illinois law allows for a moving party to seek from the opposing party, a retainer payment so that the moving party can retain an attorney in divorce proceedings.
 New Illinois law allows for a Court Appointed Special Advocate to act in a minor’s best interests and advocate for a minor where it alleged that the minor has suffered from abuse or neglect.

 What is Divorce in Illinois?